-Restaurants across the country are now offering all-day long breakfast options.
+Restaurants across the country are now offering all-day breakfast options.
 Breakfast for breakfast, lunch and dinner no longer sounds as strange as it once did.
 Brunch is officially back and badder than ever.
-This is perfect timing for the increased demand for breakfast served in school nutrition departments.
-Many districts have enacted programs like breakfast after the bell and breakfast in the classroom to combat some of the side effects of early class times.
+This increased breakfast demand is perfect timing for school nutrition departments.
+Many districts have already enacted programs like breakfast after the bell and breakfast in the classroom to combat some of the side effects of early class times.
 If you’re super serious about beefing up the breakfast beast, be sure to check out PEP Talks – Episode 021- All About Breakfast to uncover how one district director revamped his program to achieve more than 60% breakfast participation.

 As the world continues getting smaller, we have become familiar with seeing more and more exotic foods finding their way to our pantries.
-For those of us accustomed to bleached flours, grains and pastas we may still be adapting to many of the healthier options that have begun springing up such as whole wheat and quinoa-based products.
-This trend doesn’t appear to be slowing down as ancient grains such as farro, teff and freekah rising through the ranks in the carb category.
-Also, expect new noodles to start sprouting up as prepackaged varieties of lentil and quinoa pastas make a harder hit in the market.
+For those of us accustomed to bleached flours, grains and pasta we may still be adapting to many of the healthier options that have begun springing up.
+This trend doesn’t appear to be slowing down.
+Ancient grains such as farro, teff and freekah are now rising the ranks in the carb category.
+Also, expect new noodles to start sprouting up as prepackaged varieties of lentil and quinoa pasta make a impact in the market.

 Misfit Fruits and Veggies

 The future of vegetables appears to be ugly.
-Food producers, distributers, retailers and consumers nationwide are embracing the idea of not letting food go to waste, maintaining sustainable environmental stewardship and ultimately opening their hearts and homes to traditionally “ugly” fruits and vegetables that, in the past, would’ve been destined for the dumpster.
+Food producers, distributors, retailers, and consumers nationwide are embracing the idea of not letting food go to waste and maintaining sustainable environmental stewardship.
+As a result, they’ve opened their hearts and homes to traditionally “ugly” fruits and vegetables that, in the past, would’ve been destined for the dumpster.
 As part of Farm to School initiatives, many districts are also adopting programs such as Farm Fresh Seconds to further cut costs, curb waste and engage students in the cafeteria.

 Plant-based Protein Galore